Hello, my name is Jarik Marwede and I am a software developer from Germany.

 Python

-So after trying out a few languages that I thought where to complicated for me like C# and Java, I started learning Python.
+So after trying out a few languages that I thought where too complicated for me like C# and Java, I started learning Python.
 It was way more fun, and I could do basically whatever I wanted.
 It was also the first time I was able to develop a Graphical User Interface using Tkinter which was mind-blowing to me.
 I spent the following years learning as much as possible about Python and developing tons of Programs.
-But all that time I only ever developed Desktop Applications and didn't know that there was more to programming.
+But all that time I only ever developed Desktop Applications and didn’t know that there was more to programming.
 Then I found out that there were more programming fields, and I became interested in a lot of them like Web Development and Machine Learning.
 Although I would have liked to, I would not have been able to learn all of them at the same time, so I started with Web Development.

 Web Development

-But as I soon found out I wasn't able to develop Web Applications with Python.
-In fact, it is only possible to do so using Javascript.
-So even though I loved Python I started getting myself familiar with HTML, CSS and Javascript.
-It was surprising to me that Javascript itself wasn't that different from Python, and I had already learned the basics of HTML and CSS while developing Webscrapers in Python.
+But as I soon found out I wasn’t able to develop Web Applications with Python.
+In fact, it is only possible to do so using JavaScript.
+So even though I loved Python I started getting myself familiar with HTML, CSS and JavaScript.
+It was surprising to me that JavaScript itself wasn’t that different from Python, and I had already learned the basics of HTML and CSS while developing Web scrapers in Python.
 Soon I also learned about the difference between Front-End-Development and Back-End-Development.

 Back-End Development

-The courses I followed were recommending using Node.js (a Javascript runtime) for the Back-End because it was using Javascript too so I learned to use that as well.
+The courses I followed were recommending using Node.js (a JavaScript runtime) for the Back-End because it was using JavaScript too so I learned to use that as well.
 I also tried using Python web frameworks like Flask and Django, but later on I decided that using Express as a Node.js framework was simpler.
 To minimize costs for some of my projects I also learned about the concept of Serverless development and cloud functions.
 I used AWS Lambda and some other AWS products to create my APIs.
 In grade 12 I started learning about PHP in school.

 Front-End Development

 When developing my applications one problem occurred a lot: How could I reuse HTML code on multiple pages.
 Even though I had learned JQuery that could load in HTML dynamically it became really cluttered.
-That's when a friend of mine told me to use a Front-End-Framework like Angular, React or Vue.
+That’s when a friend of mine told me to use a Front-End-Framework like Angular, React or Vue.
 He recommended Vue, so I started learning that first.
-This website itself is built with Vue.
+This website itself was once built with Vue.
 But after learning about different website/webapp structures I found out that using Vue alone as a SPA framework was not good for load times and SEO.
 I learned about SSR and Static Site Generation.
 To improve the performance of my website I decided to learn Nuxt.js which is a framework to develop Vue apps that can be statically generated and rendered on the server.

 After changing schools between grade 10 and 11 I started getting IT classes and the first language we learned was C++.
 It was a lot more low level than any of the languages I had learned before but because it was a beginner course we did not learn a lot.
-So the first time I really started to learn more about C++ was for my "Facharbeit" (a big project in grade 12 for which German students have half a year of time).
-One of my friends and me developed a bartender bot which let you select cocktails on a touch display which the machine would then prepare.
-It used an Arduino micro-controller which ran a subset of C++ and forced me to learn a lot more about object oriented C++.
+So the first time I really started to learn more about C++ was for my “Facharbeit” (a big project in grade 12 for which German students have half a year of time).
+One of my friends and me developed a bartender robot which let you select cocktails on a touch display which the machine would then prepare.
+It used an Arduino microcontroller which ran a subset of C++ and forced me to learn a lot more about object-oriented C++.